 About this web site

-These web pages are currently under construction but eventually will report on our ongoing research into children's social life in and outside of school and in particular in relation to break and lunch times (recess) in primary and secondary schools in the UK.
+These web pages report on our ongoing research into children's social life in and outside of school and in particular in relation to break and lunch times (recess) in primary and secondary schools in the UK.

 The researchers are based in the Department of Psychology and Human Development at the UCL Institute of Education in London and carry out research to inform educational debate, practice and policy.